in

 Spigot Faucets

-A spigot faucet is a traditional choice that you might also hear referred to as a compression valve faucet.
-These work in most situations when all you need is a straightforward outdoor faucet.
+Spigot faucets are a traditional choice that you might also hear referred to as compression valve faucets.
+These work in most situations when you only need a straightforward outdoor water fixture.

-Unfortunately, if you live in a particularly cold climate or a climate with cold winters, you might see a spigot faucet suffer for its lack of weatherproofing.
+Unfortunately, if you live in a particularly cold climate or a climate with cold winters, you might see a spigot valve suffer for its lack of weatherproofing.

-Outdoor spigot faucet The way that these spigot faucets work is simple too.
-All you have to do is turn the handle on the faucet to the left and water from your house will pour out of the spout.
+The way that these spigot faucets work is simple too.
+All you have to do is turn the handle on the tap to the left, and water from your house will pour out of the spout.

-Turning the handle to the right will stop the flow when you need it.
-Generally, as long as you can remember the old adage of “lefty loosey, righty tighty,” then you’ll have no trouble using a spigot faucet.
+Turning the handle to the right will stop the flow when needed.
+Generally, as long as you can remember the old adage of “lefty loosey, righty tighty,” you’ll have no trouble using a spigot faucet.

 In the sections moving forward, we’ll look at a few ways that these faucets have been improved upon with better protections.